aimms/how-to/Articles/310/310-errors-as-data.rst

 Data flow of profiler information
 ---------------------------------

-The profiler information is captured at the end of a solver session, or at the start of opening the "GSS Session History Management".
+The profiler information is captured at the end of a solver session, or at the start of opening the ``GSS Session History Management``.
 Then it follows the same path as the error information through the application before it is shown.